egoebelbecker/egoebelbecker/README.md

 My name's Eric Goebelbecker.
 I'm a developer, systems engineer, and writer.

-I'm a writer and DevRel [HitSubscribe](https://hitsubscribe.com).
+I'm a writer and DevRel at [HitSubscribe](https://hitsubscribe.com).
 Many of my repos here are sample code for posts I've written over the past few years.

 You can find my tech blog [here](https://ericgoebelbecker.com) and Substack [here](https://ericgoebelbecker.substack.com)